 An employee works the night shift at a gas station from midnight to six am.
 The employer explained that no one was available to give the employee a meal break and they should eat their meal on the job.
 Because the employee did not receive a ½ hour meal break free from work, the employee would be paid for the entire 6 hours they were at work.

 This subsection ensures the meal break is considered time worked when an employee is required to be available for work during the break.
 An employee is available for work when an employer requires the employee to remain on company property during a meal break.

 Employees covered by a collective agreement

-Where there is a collective agreement, the enforcement of matters relating to Part 4, Hours of Work and Overtime, is through the grievance procedure, not through the enforcement provisions of the Act.
+Where there is a collective agreement, disputes respecting the application, interpretation or operation of Part 4 must be resolved through the grievance procedure, not through the enforcement provisions of the Act.